eclipse-vertx/vert.x/wsver-0002/manual.md

 If you want to receive more info on cluster setup etc, then edit `conf/logging.properties` to read `com.hazelcast.level=INFO`

 In particular when running clustered, and you have more than one network interface to choose from, make sure Hazelcast is using the correct interface by editing the `interfaces-enabled` element.

-There's also a bug in vert.x 1.0.0.beta.1 which means you **must** specify `-cluster-host` when running clustered

 # Internals